1v17/CS6650_TA/README.md

 3. Remind them to get rid of `wait_time` (if added in last assignment) first, otherwise request per second can be fairly low.
 4. The terraform template in [2b_demo](https://github.com/RuidiH/CS6650_2b_demo/tree/master/terraform) (actually in assignment 3b, the naming is really confusing) doesn't have a `.tfvars` file, perhaps we should provide them with an `example.tfvars` file?
 5. Part 3 has some formatting problem, there are three 1s.
-6. None of the resources hit 100% in part 3, am I the only one?
-The bottleneck might be something else though, network speed for example.
+6. None of the resources hit 100% in part 3, which means my laptop was the bottleneck.
+For students, the bottleneck might be something else though, network speed for example.

 ### Part 3